-Emailed images show Hispanic students demonstrating against proposed immigration legislation by hoisting a Mexican flag above an upside-down American flag at Montebello High School in California.
+Viral images show Hispanic students demonstrating against proposed immigration legislation by hoisting a Mexican flag above an upside-down U.S. flag at Montebello High School in southern California.

 Circulating since: March 2006